ray-di/Ray.Aop/README.md

 If not specified, the system's default temporary directory will be used.

-This concludes the basic usage of Ray.Aop.
-For more detailed information and advanced usage, please refer to the full documentation.

 ## Own matcher

 You can have your own matcher.